systhinking/Threlte-Snow/README.md

 - "spawn_count": <Mark>(*The laggy one*)</Mark> Range that scales the number of spawned in particles, each being its own Rigid Body + Collider w/ a mesh.
 The color of the mesh does cycle awkwardly.
 Wanted to do more opacity tweaking.
 - "spawn_frequency": (*lower is faster*) Range related to how quickly the particles are emitted, longer the range is the more time in between spawns.
 - "particle_longevity": (*limits*) Range that dictates how long the particles will last.
+- "spawn_range_*: min/max in x,y,x ranges, just to play with where you can make it snow.